PEM--/100k-list/README.md

 Please, refer to their installation process depending on your operating system.

 ## Main packages used
-* Production: Express, React & React-DOM, Styled-components
+* Production: Express, Apollo, React & React-DOM, Styled-components
 * Development: Faker, Webpack